Capping-WAR/API/database/pgapi/README.md

 ## Usage

-To create a new instance and connect to the database set the following env vars and initialize the ORM class.
+To create a new instance and connect to the database set the following env vars and initialize the PGAPI class.

 #### Env Vars